Strength (The Alarm album)

-Strength is the second studio album by The Alarm, released in 1985 on IRS Records.
-The single "Strength" was released before the album, reaching #40 on the UK singles chart.
-This was followed after the album release by "Spirit of '76", which reached #22 and saw the band on Top of the Pops and in various other TV appearances.
-"Knife Edge" was the final single from the album to be released, just failing to reach the top 40.
+Strength is the second studio album by the Alarm, released in 1985 on IRS Records.
+The single "Strength" was released before the album, reaching No. 40 on the UK Singles Chart.
+This was followed after the album release by "Spirit of '76", which reached No. 22 and saw the band on Top of the Pops and in various other TV appearances.
+"Knife Edge" was the final single from the album to be released, just failing to reach the top 40, peaking at #43.

 The album was initially released on vinyl LP, vinyl picture disc and cassette.
 As technology improved, a CD version was released.

 An extended remastered version was released in 2000, with a revised track listing, B-sides and previously unreleased recordings, plus new and original artwork, photos, lyrics, sleeve notes by Mike Peters and interactive programming information to play the album in its original form.

 Alt-Strength is a full set of demos that was released as a double-CD set on 12 November 2001.

 Strength 1985-1986 is a remastered double-CD set featuring the original album, unreleased studio sessions, and 12" mixes issued in 2019.

 Track listing

-All songs written by Eddie Macdonald and Mike Peters, except "Strength", which was written by The Alarm.
+All songs written by Eddie Macdonald and Mike Peters, except "Strength", which was written by the Alarm.